-Size.
-I decided on a cruising boat size that was the smallest size that met my minimum space and carrying capacity requirements.
+I decided on a cruising boat with the smallest size meeting my space and carrying capacity requirements.

-Smaller boats lower costs and are easier to handle, especially when sailing short or single-handed.
+Besides costing more, bigger boats and are harder to handle, especially when sailing short or single-handed.

 My sailing experience with Ubiquity has impressed me with her virtues as an offshore